Storm Preparedness Guide

 - Identify news services (radio stations and TV stations) for reliable reporting on situation

-- Consider switching from electric to gas stove as they can be used when electricity is out
+- Consider switching from electric to gas stove as they can be used when electricity is out (Some gas stoves have emergency settings that will stop the flow of gas to the stove if the power is out.
+Check on yours.)

-- Check on regular fuel delivery (if not on city services)
+- Check on regular fuel delivery (if not on city services) to top up

 - Put ax in attic (for flood prone areas, to get out on the roof)